 Lew has served as a National Peer in the Construction Excellence Program of the Public Buildings Service of the U.S. General Services Administration.
 He is well-known as a writer and lecturer in North America, Europe and Asia.
-In 2009 he was elected Fellow of the American Society of Heating, Refrigerating and Air Conditioning Engineers (ASHRAE), and in 2018 he was inducted into the Indoor Air Quality Hall of Fame by the Indoor Air Quality Association.
+Lew is a Fellow and Life Member of the American Society of Heating, Refrigerating and Air Conditioning Engineers (ASHRAE), and in 2018 he was inducted into the Indoor Air Quality Hall of Fame by the Indoor Air Quality Association.

 Lew is the author of The Dehumidification Handbook published by Munters Corporation, and was the lead author and project manager for both the ASHRAE Humidity Control Design Guide and The ASHRAE Guide for Buildings in Hot & Humid Climates.
 He also wrote the California Builder’s Guide to Avoiding Mold Risk, and served as the Chair of ASHRAE’s Presidential Committee on Indoor Mold.
-He is an active member of ASHRAE’s Technical Committee 1.12 - Moisture Management in Buildings, and Technical Committee 8.12 - Desiccant Dehumidification Equipment and Components.
+He is an active member of ASHRAE’s Technical Committee 1.12 - Moisture Management in Buildings.

 1986 - present: Mason-Grant Consulting - Director of Research & Consulting

-1976 - 1986: Munters Dehumidification Division - Director of New Applications and New Product Development
+1976 - 1986: Munters Dehumidification Division - New Markets and New Product Development

 1971 - 1976: US Air Force, HQ Strategic Air Command - Engineering & Services - Housing Management and Construction Planning

 1967 - 1971: Dartmouth College, Hanover, NH & Universidad de Salamanca, Spain - AB, Visual Studies/Architecture

 1959 - 1967: Calasanctius Preparatory School, Buffalo, NY

 1963 - 1964 Escolápios de Puigcerdá, Gerona, Spain